ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/routes_into_work_(16_to_29_years)/highest_qualification.md

     "dataTableDecimalPlaces": [null, 1, 1]
 }

+## Section
-## About the data
+About the data

+## Text
-# Data source
+### Data source
 Office for National Statistics, Labour Force Survey (LFS), 2021

-# Time period
+### Time period
 2014 to 2021 (combined)

-# Geographic area
+### Geographic area
 UK

-# What the data measures
+### What the data measures
 The data shows the highest qualification achieved by people aged 25 to 29 years in the UK, by socio-economic background.

-# Things you need to know
+### Things you need to know
 People’s socio-economic background is measured by the occupation of the main wage earner in their household when they were 14 years old.

 For data by ethnicity, the data shows whether young people had a university degree or not.
 This is because the number of people surveyed was too small to measure some qualification levels reliably.
 The percentages shown are those for men.

 For data by disability status, respondents were asked if they had a health condition or illness lasting 12 months or more, and if that condition reduced their ability to carry out day-to-day activities.
 This is consistent with the definition of disability in the Equality Act 2010.

 Data is weighted using LFS population weights.

-# Type of data
+### Type of data
 Survey data

-## Text
 Read more in State of the Nation 2023 on GOV.UK.

 ## Section